2020 Kia Soul Trim Levels with Comparisons & Configurations.

 To simplify the buying experience, this guide has been designed to lay out the difference between each trim level.
 Its goal is to simplify the decision-making process when it comes to the 2020 Kia Soul.

-Compare the 2020 Kia Soul LX vs S Trim Levels.
+Compare the 2020 Kia Soul LX vs S Trims.
 What is the difference?

 The Kia Soul LX is powered by a 2.0L four-cylinder engine.
 It produces 147-horsepower as well as 132 lb-ft of torque.
 Coming standard with this engine is a six-speed manual transmission.
 Consumers have the option of adding the automatic transmission package that gives the Soul a CVT and standard cruise control.
 Like all models, the LX is a front-wheel-drive vehicle.
 There is no all-wheel-drive option available.